Muskies can't survive Prairie in season-ending loss

-CEDAR RAPIDS — What began as a promising start to the Muscatine High School volleyball team’s Class 5A regional semifinal Thursday night closed with the end of the Muskies’ season.
+CEDAR RAPIDS — What began as a promising start to the Muscatine High School volleyball team’s Class 5A regional semifinal closed with the end of the Muskies’ season.

-Muscatine took the court at Cedar Rapids Prairie High School and shot out to a 5-0 lead in the first set, but that soon dissipated, and the Muskies spent the majority of match playing from behind as the Hawks closed out a 25-20, 25-13, 25-18 win to advance.
+Muscatine took the court at Cedar Rapids Prairie High School on Thursday evening and shot out to a 5-0 lead in the first set, but that soon dissipated and the Muskies spent much the remainder of the Region 4 semifinal playing from behind as the Hawks closed out the 25-20, 25-13, 25-18 contest to advance.

 Muscatine’s season ends with a 17-13 record.
-Though only two wins better than last year and falling short of the regional final for the first time in three years, it was the Muskies’ best season by winning percentage since 2013.
+Though only two wins better than in 2021 and falling short of the regional final for the first time in three years, it was the Muskies’ best season by winning percentage since 2013.

-“It’s hard to lose,” first-year Muscatine head coach Bailey Lukavsky said.
+“It’s hard to lose,” said first-year Muscatine coach Bailey Lukavsky.
 “But looking at what we have coming back, it’ll be a good core group to work with.

 People are also reading…